moojjoo/InterviewQuestions/README.md

 # Lessons Learned Interviewing #

-Q. How to empty an Array?
+Q. How to empty an Array using JavaScript?

 A.
 ```JavaScript